 A net OPEB liability indicates that, at that point in time, the projected liability for benefit payments to employees exceeded the assets of the program.
-Based upon the calculation of the total OPEB liability and the fiduciary net position, the State Retiree Life Insurance program had a funded ratio of 25.2 percent and the Local Retiree Life Insurance program had a funded ratio of 29.6 percent as of December 31, 2021.
+Based upon the calculation of the total OPEB liability and the fiduciary net position, the State Retiree Life Insurance program had a funded ratio of 31.5 percent and the Local Retiree Life Insurance program had a funded ratio of 38.8 percent as of December 31, 2022.
 Because GASB did not create the financial reporting methodology to be used for funding purposes, the existence of a net OPEB liability for the State Retiree Life Insurance program and the Local Retiree Life Insurance program should not be used to support a change in contribution rates for the programs.

 The Group Insurance Board has an approved funding policy for both the State Retiree Life Insurance program and the Local Retiree Life Insurance program and uses this policy, in addition to future liability calculations provided by the third-party administrator, in establishing contribution rates.
-In August 2019, the Group Insurance Board approved contribution rate increases of 5.0 percent annually for nine years, effective April 1, 2020.
+In August 2019, the Group Insurance Board approved contribution rate increases of 5.0 percent annually for nine years, effective April 1, 2020, for the State Retiree Life Insurance program.
 The Group Insurance Board reviews this increase annually to determine if it remains appropriate.